 Hey it’s me BearCounter, and I’m here to give you some pointers I’ve learned while writing flash fiction.
 This is going to be short, but important.
 Not all of these points will be mandatory, or work for everyone, but they are useful tools to try out either way.

-Even though flash fiction is short, and it can be hard to tell the whole story in 750 words.
-You should avoid just writing a prologue.
+Flash fiction is short, and it can be hard to tell the whole story in 750 words.
+You should avoid just writing a prologue or an excerpt.
 Instead, write a complete story.
-A satisfying ending is a great way to up your game, and it also gives you important practise in writing endings which I’m sure most of us lack.
+A satisfying ending is a great way to up your game, and it also gives you important practice in writing endings which I’m sure most of us lack.

 Think about the economy of words

-Since you have so few words to use, things like description become all the more important.
+Since you have so few words to use, descriptions become all the more important.
 A few powerful, concise descriptions can make a world of difference.
 A paragraph or two of description or world building will most likely fly right by, essentially wasting words.
 Readers will usually fill in the world around you if you give them something interesting or vivid to start with.

 The prompt is there to inspire you